This document will provides instructions for the GenoPred pipeline. It covers the following topics:

 Main rules

-Each of the key outputs from the pipeline can be requested using the corresponding snakemake rule.
+Each of the key outputs from the pipeline can be requested using the corresponding Snakemake rule.
 For example, if I just wanted to obtain QC’d GWAS summary statistics I could run the sumstat_prep rule.

 snakemake -j1 --use-conda sumstat_prep